Dre Campbell Farm

 Clove oil is also a natural antifungal remedy that you can use to control fungal growth.

-It is particularly useful to disinfect non-plant surfaces.
-All you have to do is mix 10 drops of clove oil with 1 gallon of water.
+Clove oil is particularly useful for disinfecting non-plant surfaces.
+Mix ten drops of clove oil with one gallon of water.

-Spray it on garden tools and other accessories affected by fungus.
+Next, spray it on garden tools and other accessories affected by fungi.

 9. Horseradish

-Horseradish root can be used to make a “tea” that you can use as a homemade fungicide to help treat fungal diseases in plants.
+Horseradish root can be used to make a “tea” that can be used as a homemade fungicide to treat fungal diseases in plants.

-For the recipe, blend one cup of the roots in two cups of water.
-Let it sit for 24 hours.
+For the recipe, blend one cup of the roots in two cups of water and let it sit for 24 hours.

 10. Neem Oil